Korea, Republic of

 Special tax concession for foreigners working in Korea

-For foreign national employees arriving to Korea no later than 31 December 2021, the flat tax rate is applicable for a five-year period, starting with the first day of work in Korea to the end of the tax year immediately preceding the year in which the five-year anniversary of the first day of work falls.
+The flat tax rate is applicable for a 20-year period, starting with the first day of work in Korea to the end of the tax year immediately preceding the year in which the 20-year anniversary of the first day of work falls.

 Non-taxable items of employment income

-The following elements of employment income, among others, are excludable from salary income:
+The following elements, among others, are excludable from employment income:

 - Reimbursement of business expenses, including social membership costs and entertainment expenses incurred by an employee for business purposes.